 - Wood blinds can be recycled and reused in a variety of ways.

-- PVC is used to make vinyl faux wood blinds.
+- PVC is used to make vinyl faux wood blinds and vertical blinds.
 These window blinds should be reused or repurposed, because vinyl is not recyclable.

 - Turning treated wood into mulch or compost is the most common approach to recycle it.